ProvableHQ/welcome/documentation/aleo/concepts/07_glossary.md

 ### Local Data Commitment

 The commitment on the data being used to create the transaction - old records, new records, memo, and network id.
-This information is also used by the predicates to reason about their application specific logic.
+This information is also used by the programs to reason about their application specific logic.

 ### Predicate

-A predicate is user defined boolean function that reasons about a transactions local data and determines if it is valid.
+A program is user defined boolean function that reasons about a transactions local data and determines if it is valid.
 This is allows for arbitrary applications to be run on Aleo.
-By representing state in records, predicates can reason about their own application specific logic.
+By representing state in records, programs can reason about their own application specific logic.

 ### Birth Predicate

-A birth predicate is a predicate associated with the birth of a new record
+A birth program is a program associated with the birth of a new record

 ### Death Predicate

-A death predicate is a predicate associated with the death/spending of a record
+A death program is a program associated with the death/spending of a record

 ### Ledger Membership Witness